RelationalData/ProjectOne/README.md

 # Implementation scripts

-👋 Hi!
-👀 USE WITH CAUTION!
-This template is still under development and requires accompanying documentation.
+👋 This template is still under development and requires accompanying documentation.

 👀 T-SQL for creating initial Data Warehouse structures on a Microsoft SQL Server instance.